 How big are the chances to see the Northern Lights in Tromsø?

-Where can I find aurora forecast for Tromsø?
+Where can I find the aurora forecast for Tromsø?

-There are several websites where you can check aurora forecast, but our local guides said that they aren’t that trustworthy and certainly not if you check more than a few hours in advance.
-They said that they see auroras practically every cloudless night, so it’s more a matter of looking for a place with no light pollution and no clouds rather than following aurora forecast.
+There are several websites where you can check the aurora forecast for Tromso (like this one by the Arctic University of Norway).
+But our local guides said that they aren’t that trustworthy and certainly not if you check more than a few hours in advance.

 Can I see the Northern Lights without a tour?